KCarlile/guitar-diagrams-js/docs/code-owner-docs.md

 When enough changes (bugs and new features) have been merged into the `develop` branch to warrant a new version, create a release with a new version number.

 1. Create a PR from the `develop` branch into `main` branch.
 1. Once that PR is merged into `main`, checkout `main` locally and pull to get the latest changes.
-Then, update the version number in `package.json` in your local `main` branch and commit, then push back up to GitHub.
-(Release creation will fail if the version in `package.json` is not the same as the version you are creating.)
+Then, update the version number in `package.json` in your local `main` branch.
+   - Release creation will fail if the version in `package.json` is not the same as the version you are creating.
+1. Run `npm run build` to update the `package-lock.json` and commit, then push back up to GitHub.
 1. Use the [Release page](https://github.com/KCarlile/guitar-diagrams-js/releases) to create a new release.

 ### Versioning